 Peer-review under responsibility of the scientific committee of the 24th CIRP Conference on Life Cycle Engineering.

-Keywords: Cloud manufacturing ecosystem; Resource servitization and optimization; mode; Manufacturing evolution; agent-based simulation
+Keywords: Cloud manufacturing ecosystem; resource servitization and optimization; operation mode; manufacturing evolution; agent-based simulation

 Introduction

-The relationship among entities in a cloud manufacturing system become more complicated than that in normal existing manufacturing systems, since the integrated integration of advanced technologies makes it possible to letfor individual to make decisions depend on enriched informationthe surroundings and others'.
-Demanders prefer high quality of performance, while providers prefer high use rate of their resource, the A cloud platform operator prefer amount of registered resource when dealing with almost arriving needs for an easier maintenance.
+The relationship among entities in a cloud manufacturing system become more complicated than that in existing manufacturing systems, since the integration of advanced technologies makes it possible for individual to make decisions depend on enriched information.
+Demanders prefer high quality of performance, while providers prefer high use rate of resource.
+A cloud platform operator prefers a smaller amount of registered resource when dealing with almost arriving needs for easier maintenance.
 These preferences stimulate the emergence of good service pattern that will lead to the evolution of manufacturing pattern in the cloud manufacturing ecosystem.
 Hence, it's important to identify a suitable operation mode that helps the evolution.

 In this paper, an original operation mode is designed to describe the basic decision-makings in cloud manufacturing ecosystem, then three extensions, namely incubation mode and outsourcing mode, and metabolism mode, are proposed.
-Finally, we deigned an experiment to validate these synthetic operation modes in an agent-based simulation method.
+Finally, an experiment to validate these synthetic operation modes are designed using an agent-based simulation method.

 Review on cloud manufacturing and simulation

-In cloud manufacturing context, platform operator can manage manufacturing service that encapsulated with distributed manufacturing resources intensively with appropriate business model [1], modular approaches and multi-layer architectures are the most common approaches to build the cloud manufacturing platform or system framework [2,3], Lv use list of views to depict this multi-layer architecture [4].
+In cloud manufacturing context, platform operator can manage manufacturing service that encapsulated with distributed manufacturing resources intensively with appropriate business model [1], modular approaches and multi-layer architectures are the most common approaches to build a cloud manufacturing platform or system framework [2,3], Lv used the list of views to depict this multi-layer architecture [4].

-Servitization is the key philosophy to operate cloud manufacturing [5], service can be created statically which come along with provider [2] or can be created dynamically according to task pattern, such method as ‘Multi-Composition for Each Task’ [6] that combines incompetent service into a whole, service can also be created by AI planning-based automatic composition framework [7].
+Servitization is the key philosophy to operate cloud manufacturing [5].
+A service can be created statically which comes along with a provider [2], or can be created dynamically according to task pattern, such as ‘Multi-Composition for Each Task’ [6] that combines incompetent service as a whole.
+A service can also be created by AI planning-based automatic composition framework [7].

-Simulation approach have been widely used in manufacturing system on operations planning and scheduling, real-time control, operating polities, performance analysis [8].
+Simulation approach has been widely used in manufacturing systems on operation planning and scheduling, real-time control, operating policies, performance analysis [8].
 In operating policies field, scheduling policies can be tested with simulation performance under given machine conditions [9], machine segmentation policies can be simulated in a combined MRP and Kanban production system [10].
-Mourtzis et al. [11] explored a series of simulation-based solutions in industrial practice and considered that research trends are Internet and cloud based situation.
+Mourtzis et al. [11] explored a series of simulation-based solutions in industrial practices and concluded that research trends are Internet- and cloud-based simulation.

 Design of the ecosystem